docker/docs/docker-hub/registry-access-management.md

 title: Registry Access Management
 ---

 Registry Access Management is a feature available to organizations with a Docker Business subscription.
-With Registry Access Management, organization owners can ensure that their developers using Docker Desktop can only access registries that have been allow-listed via the Registry Access Management dashboard on Docker Hub (for example, a private Artifactory registry).
+With Registry Access Management, organization owners can ensure that their developers using Docker Desktop can only access registries that have been allow-listed via the Registry Access Management dashboard on Docker Hub to reflect support for other registries: AWS ECR, Github Container Registry, Google Container Registry, Quay, and others.

 ## Requirements: